kahypar/mt-kahypar/mt-kahypar/partition/refinement/gains/README.md

 ## Initial Partitioning

 We perform recursive bipartitioning to compute an initial k-way partition.
 The scheme recursively bipartitions the hypergraph until we reach the desired number of blocks.
 Each bipartitioning call optimizes the cut metric (weight of all cut nets).
 However, other objective functions can be optimized implicitly by implementing the two functions defined in ```partition/refinement/gains/bipartitioning_policy.h```.
 The main invariant of our recursive bipartitioning algorithm is that the cut of all bipartitions sum up to the objective value of the initial k-way partition.
-There are unit tests that asserts this invariant in ```tests/partition/refinement/bipartitioning_gain_policy_test.cc``` (build via ```make mt_kahypar_tests```).
+There are unit tests that asserts this invariant in ```tests/partition/refinement/bipartitioning_gain_policy_test.cc``` (build test suite via ```make mt_kahypar_tests``` and then run ```./tests/mt_kahypar_tests --gtest_filter=*ABipartitioningPolicy*```).

 ### Cut Net Splitting and Removal